prateek147/prateek147.github.io/source/_posts/2013-10-26-ios-application-security-part-20-local-data-storage-nsuserdefaults.markdown

 <p>We will be performing some of these demonstrations in a sample app that you can download from my <a href="https://github.com/prateek147/localDataStorageDemo">github</a> account.
 For the CoreData example, you can download the sample app from <a href="https://github.com/ChrisDrit/Core-Data-Example-Code">here</a></p>

-<p>One of the other things that we will doing different in this example is that we will be running the application on the IOS simulator using Xcode rather than on the device and hence will be analyzing the application on our computer rather than on the device.
+<p>One of the other things that we will doing different in this example is that we will be running the application on the iOS simulator using Xcode rather than on the device and hence will be analyzing the application on our computer rather than on the device.
 This is just to demonstrate that you can perform all the steps performed before in <a href="http://highaltitudehacks.com/security/">previous</a> articles on your system as well by running the application via Xcode.
 Optionally, you can simply run the application on your device using the steps mentioned <a href="http://highaltitudehacks.com/2013/07/25/ios-application-security-part-7-installing-and-running-custom-applications-on-device-without-a-registered-developer-account">here</a>.</p>

 <h2>NSUserDefaults</h2>